Alchemist0823/three.quarks/README.md

 - A realtime editor to test and create visual effects [three.quarks-editor](https://github.com/Alchemist0823/three.quarks-editor)
 - VFX json load and save

-three.quarks computes most particles information on CPU, and it uses customized shader , instancing, batch technique to render those particles with as less draw call as possible. three.quarks supports 1 dimension piecewise Bézier curves for the customizable transform visual effect.
+three.quarks computes most particle information on CPU, and it uses customized shader , instancing, batch techniques to render those particles with as few draw calls as possible. three.quarks supports one dimension piecewise Bézier curves for the customizable transform visual effect.
 Most importantly, developers can customize how the particle system works by adding their own Behavior.